FOREX-Safe-haven currencies fall on hopes for easing in Ukraine tensions

 "The confirmed meeting between Blinken and Lavrov may mean markets conditions remain stable into the weekend but the appetite for risk will likely be contained until that meeting takes place," said MUFG analyst Derek Halpenny.

-The dollar rose 0.2% on the yen JPY=EBS, and earlier reached as high as 115.28 yen, having touched a two-week low of 114.78 in early Friday trading.
+The dollar rose 0.3% on the yen JPY=EBS, reaching as high as 115.3 yen, having touched a two-week low of 114.79 in early Friday trading.

-For the week the dollar remains down 0.3% versus the Japanese currency -- a relatively small move given the geopolitical tensions of the past week that suggests investors are not yet panicking about the crisis.
+For the week the dollar remains down 0.3% against the Japanese currency - a relatively small move given the geopolitical tensions of the past week that suggests investors are not yet panicking about the crisis.

-The dollar also gained 0.12% on the franc CHF=EBS on Friday to 0.9208 francs while the euro rose 0.1% versus the Swiss currency EURCHF=EBS.
+The dollar also gained 0.2% on the franc CHF=EBS on Friday to 0.9216 francs, while the euro rose 0.1% against the Swiss currency EURCHF=EBS.

+Stuart Cole, macroeconomist at Equiti Capital, said the rally was a "response to the fact that the Chinese authorities have done nothing to stem the rise of the yuan so far this year."
+He said the currency has been bolstered by solid Chinese export performance and inward investment.

+The offshore yuan reached as high as 6.3182 yuan per dollar CNH=EBS.

-Currencies highly sensitive to broad investor sentiment rose.
-The Australian dollar gained 0.4% to $0.7218 AUD=D3.
+Other currencies sensitive to broad investor sentiment rose.
+The Australian dollar gained as much as 0.4% to $0.7228AUD=D3before giving up some of those gains.

-The euro continued its week of choppy trading based on Ukraine headlines and was last up 0.1% at $1.1369 EUR=, while the pound GBP=D3 climbed slightly to $1.363, supported by markets betting on more monetary tightening from the Bank of England.
+The euro continued its week of choppy trading based on Ukraine headlines and was unchanged on the day at $1.136 EUR=.

-The improved mood did little to help bitcoin BTC=BTSP, which was trading around $40,768, near two-week lows, after a tumble late on Thursday.
+The improved mood did little to help bitcoin BTC=BTSP, which slipped 1% to $40,229, near two-week lows.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Tommy Wilkes Additional reporting by Alun John in Hong Kong Editing by Gareth Jones)
+(Reporting by Tommy Wilkes Additional reporting by Alun John in Hong Kong and Saikat Chatterjee in London Editing by Gareth Jones and Tomasz Janowski)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))